CSV: An Encoding Nightmare

 The company I work for manages a self-service data import system, handling information from school districts “Student Information Systems”.
 There are hundreds if not thousands of SIS’s out there, but what the vast majority have in common is the ability to export CSV.
 It is the lingua franca, everyone can get us CSVs.

-CSV looks like a simple portable format from the outside, but its looks are deceiving.
+CSV to the casual observer seems a simple portable format, but its looks are deceiving.
 If the data is pure ASCII (bytes 0-127) you’ll be fine.
-Yet, if there is a need for any sort of non-ASCII character, there is some work ahead.
+However, if there is a need for any sort of non-ASCII character, there is some work ahead.

 In our case, handling school data from around the world, correctly handling non-ASCII characters is of the utmost importance.